aditosoftware/nodepki-client/README.md

 ### Request new certificate

-Create new key + certificate from scratch and store both in out/ directory
+Create new key + certificate from scratch and store both in out/ directory.
+Lifetime: 7 days.

-    nodejs client request --out out/
+    nodejs client request --lifetime 7 --out out/

 Create new key + certificate from scratch, add intermediate cert to cert and store in out/ directory